reynard-testing/reynard/util/experiments/README.md

 - All experiments require an installation of Docker and Docker compose.
 - All script require bash.
 Use either a linux distro or bash for windows.
+- Some script use [poetry](https://python-poetry.org/) as a python package manager.

 ## Comparison with Filibuster